Stephanie Weigel

 Fields of papers citing papers by Stephanie Weigel

-This network shows the specialization of papers citing the papers produced by Stephanie Weigel.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Stephanie Weigel.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Stephanie Weigel.
 The network helps show where Stephanie Weigel may publish in the future.

 Countries citing papers authored by Stephanie Weigel